CRITICAL INCIDENT AND PRIVACY BREACH

 in the School District.c.
 Determinations about notification of a Privacy Breach shall be made without delay following the Privacy Breach, and notification shall be undertaken as soon as reasonably possible.
 If

-2. Step 4 – PreventionThe Head, or the Privacy Officers in consultation with the Head, shall complete an investigation into the causes of each Breach Incident reported under this Administrative Regulation, and shall implement measures to prevent recurrences of similar incidents.
+any law enforcement agencies are involved in the Privacy Breach incident, then notification may also be undertaken in consultation with such agencies. - Step 4 – PreventionThe Head, or the Privacy Officers in consultation with the Head, shall complete an investigation into the causes of each Breach Incident reported under this Administrative Regulation, and shall implement measures to prevent recurrences of similar incidents.
 These measures shall be incorporated into the regular Privacy Management Program review.

 Contact Information